-(Reminder: You can include the value of pro bono as 'non-cash' in question II.A.
-Refer to our Pro Bono Valuation Guide for details on how to convert the hours into a dollar value.
+(Reminder: You can include the value of pro bono as 'non-cash' in guestion II.A.
+Refer to our Pro Bono Valuation Guide on page 4 of this document for details on how to convert the hours into a dollar value).